George Wallace: Final term as governor

+I’m going to be a big spender again … for education, roads, country roads, the disadvantaged, the disabled, the blind, the deaf … If that makes me a liberal, then I’m a liberal.

-During Wallace's final term as governor (1983–1987) he appointed a record number of Black Americans to state positions, including, for the first time, two as members in the cabinet.
+During Wallace's final term as governor (1983–1987) he appointed a record number of black Americans to state positions, including, for the first time, two as members in the cabinet.

 On April 2, 1986, Wallace announced at a press conference in Montgomery that he would not run for a fifth term as Governor of Alabama, and would retire from public life after leaving the governor's mansion in January 1987.
 Wallace achieved four gubernatorial terms across three decades, totaling 16 years in office.